 Review – The Last Patient

-The Last Patient was written for the Stardust, Always anthology.
+The Last Patient was a story I wrote for the Stardust, Always anthology.
 All of the proceeds go to the American Cancer Society.
 Please give generously, even if you never buy the book.

 This short story is based on real events from my life.